wulkano/aperture-node/readme.md

 Type: `string`

-The id of the screen to record.
+The identifier of the screen to record.

 Should be one of the `id`'s from `screens()`.